 How do I avoid these risks?

-You should be very careful before accepting a promise of entry into an EU country, as this could be a sign that an illegal human smuggling network is at work.
+You should be very careful before accepting a promise of entry into an EU country, as this could be a sign that an illegal migrant smuggling network is at work.

 You should instead contact your diplomatic or consular authorities about how to legally enter an EU country, either for short-term or long-term stays.